joelnewcomer/seibels/wp-content/plugins/media-file-renamer/readme.txt

 == Changelog ==

+= 4.2.4 =
+* Update: UTF-8 is handled by default, no need to have an option for it.
+* Add: Option for transliteration (cyrillic, accents, umlauts).
+* Note: If you like it, please review the plugin here: https://wordpress.org/support/plugin/media-file-renamer/reviews/?rate=5#new-post.
+It's important for us :) Thank you!

 = 4.2.2 =
 * Add: Polylang compatibility.
 * Update: UI enhancements and attempt to make the renaming faster.
-* Note: If you like it, please review the plugin here: https://wordpress.org/support/plugin/media-file-renamer/reviews/?rate=5#new-post.
-It's important for us :) Thank you!

 = 4.2.1 =
 * Add: All the actions in the Media Library are now asynchronous.
 No more page reload!
 * Update: Many changes and little enhancements in the code, for speed, security and code-tidyness.
-* Note: If you like it, please review the plugin here: https://wordpress.org/support/plugin/media-file-renamer/reviews/?rate=5#new-post.
-It's important for us :) Thank you!

 = 4.0.4 =
 * Fix: Renaming using filters (work in progress).